Here's how RFID works in Rentman

 RFID Tag

-Includes a transponder with a circuit & an atenna.
+Includes a transponder with a circuit & an antenna.
 The tag transmits inventory data to the reader.

 Rentman

-Data transmitted to the equipment database gets identified.
+Data transmitted to the database gets identified.
 This is where the connection with Rentman happens.

 Get the right RFID reader